Violence against women in Mexico: Pre-colonial gender norms

 Pre colonial indigenous groups such as the Mexica, Quechua and the Aztecs believed in a gender complementary and parallel society; men and women operated in two separate but equal, interdependent divisions.
 For example, both Aztec men and women had their own political systems in which same-sex rulers were appointed to government.
 These appointed officials would then discuss political related concerns over the general population and generate solutions together.
 Men nor women overpowered one another because the Aztecs believed that the creation of a human was equally made by both genders, therefore they were each to be treated and respected equally within society.
 As a result, women had many political freedoms and the opportunity to achieve economic independence.
 Women had the liberty to choose from a variety of jobs ranging from being a midwife to a market trader.
 In addition, they could own various forms of wealth assets including: houses, land and movable goods.
-If a women owned land before marriage, she still maintained independent control over her property and could choose who inherited her assets without needing the disclosure of her husband.
+If a woman owned land before marriage, she still maintained independent control over her property and could choose who inherited her assets without needing the disclosure of her husband.
 The term "woman land" is found across Nahuatl documents, the Aztec language, indicating land was passed down to a woman either through "inheritance, dowries, or gifts".
 However, Aztec women's rights were taken away with the arrival of Spanish conquistadors.

 Post-colonial gender norms

 When the Spanish conquered Tenotchitlan in the 16th century, indigenous societies became male dominated as women could no longer hold positions in government or religion, nor have control over their own personal assets.
 In 1530 the Spanish converted the once male and female controlled Mexican urban market into a solely male supervised system.
 Thus, men had control over price management in the market, and prohibited women from purchasing or owning land without consent of their husbands.
 Cacicas, elite women in the Aztec empire, were forced to surrender their power to their husbands once they were married.
 It is argued by Karen Powers, an ethnohistorian, that as indigenous men were given more authoritative power by the Spanish, the "machista" mentality started to plague their minds.
 Under Spanish law, the church granted men authority to punish their wives or sisters if they failed to be obedient.
 Indigenous women were strongly advised to follow the tenets of the Virgin Mary, often referred by scholars as "marianismo".
 Women were forced to embody the submissive, chastity and modest nature of the Virgin Mary.
-If the Catholic church suspected a women was not following these pillars they were viewed as evil and were closely monitored.
+If the Catholic church suspected a woman was not following these pillars they were viewed as evil and were closely monitored.
 The Spanish conquest changed the division of labor in the Aztec society, women were now expected to remain at home, attend to their husband and children.